marctang/marctang.github.io/README.md

 - to remove/add back submenus => _pages/dropdown.md
 - to make book chapters show in publis => remove the space between "inproceedings, incollection" in _layouts/bib.html
 - added in bib.html '{% assign book = "book" | split: ','%}' and ifelse below to show the publisher name for books
+- use mogrify -resize 800x533! aslan.png to resize the project images so that they have the same size

 ### Maintainers